Riot Women: Broadcast

 The series began broadcasting on 12 October 2025 on BBC One with all episodes released on BBC iPlayer the same day.
 BritBox will air the series in the US and Canada.

 Reception

-The series received "generally favourable" reviews on Metacritic, with a weighted average score of 77 out of 100, based on 5 critics.
-On review aggregator website Rotten Tomatoes, 83% of 12 critics' reviews were positive, with an average rating of 8/10.
-Lucy Mangan of the The Guardian calls Riot Women one of Sally Wainwright’s best works.
+The series received "generally favourable" reviews on Metacritic, with a weighted average score of 82 out of 100, based on 13 reviews from critics.
+On review aggregator website Rotten Tomatoes, 93% of 27 critics' reviews were positive.
+The website's critics consensus reads, "Sally Wainwright strikes the right chord in this uproarious delight, including a gusty cast of Riot Women who fiercely showcase their right to rock, no matter their age."